Traveler's Guide to Air Travel

 Phone

-If you plan to make several local phone calls during your stay, it would be a good idea to buy a calling card.
+If you plan to make several local phone calls during your stay, it would be a good idea to purchase a calling card.
 Please note that calls made from your hotel room can be very expensive.

 Electricity